 13. Walking Street

 You haven’t lived and experienced the true spirit of Pattaya if you haven’t ventured into its party hubs and lit streets at night.
 Walking Street is one such area in Pattaya that is home to its jazzy clubs and bars.
-If you are travelling as a couple or friend’s group, various nightlife venues are a perfect fit in your list of things to do in Pattaya for adults.
+If you are traveling as a couple or a friend’s group, various nightlife venues are a perfect fit in your list of things to do in Pattaya for adults.
 It’s essentially a 500-meter long street where no vehicles are allowed after 6 PM.
 So, as the name suggests, you’ll have to explore the whole street on foot once the sun has set and the alley transforms!
 Full of plenty of bars, nightclubs, go-go bars, restaurants, and beer bars, this noisy and crowded street is sure to leave you amazed!

 Suggested for: Party lovers, couples